krisapplegate/kiro-simple-tracker/WORKSPACE_MANAGEMENT.md

 ## Overview

 The Location Tracker supports multi-tenant architecture where users can create and access multiple workspaces.
-Each workspace maintains isolated data, permissions, and RBAC configurations.
+Each workspace maintains isolated data, permissions, and RBAC configurations with complete tenant isolation.

 ## Features